Colchester: Arts

 Opened in 1972, the Mercury Theatre is a repertory theatre.
 Located nearby is Colchester Arts Centre, a multi-function arts venue located in the former St Mary-at-the-Walls church, and home of the Colchester Beer Festival.
 The Headgate Theatre is also located in Colchester.

 Firstsite is a contemporary art organisation, based in the Visual Arts Facility, which was designed by Rafael Viñoly, and opened in September 2011, at a total cost of approximately £25.5 million, £9 million more than the original estimate.

 The Minories houses The Minories Galleries, which is managed by Colchester Institute and presents contemporary exhibitions by artists from the region.
 The building is owned by the Victor Batte-Lay Foundation.

-There are several bars with live music in the city.
+There are several bars with live music.

-In 2009, an art collective called 'Slack Space' took up some of the closed-down shops in the city and converted them into art galleries with the hope of promoting art and design in the city.
-The Colchester School of Art, opened in 1885, is based in the Colchester Institute, near the centre of the city.
+In 2009, an art collective called 'Slack Space' took up some of the closed-down shops in the centre and converted them into art galleries with the hope of promoting art and design.
+The Colchester School of Art, opened in 1885, is based in the Colchester Institute, near the centre.

 A film festival, showcasing a selection of new feature and short films from around the world and centred at the VAF, was held from to 2012 to 2017 (excluding 2016).

-The city has 12 cinema screens spread across the 8 screen Odeon, 3 screen Curzon and 1 screen in the firstsite gallery.
+There are 12 cinema screens spread across the 8 screen Odeon, 3 screen Curzon and 1 screen in the firstsite gallery.

 Sport

-The city's link with football began with the amateur club Colchester Town, which was formed in 1867 and dissolved in 1937.
-They were succeeded by professional club Colchester United, who compete in Football League Two (as of Season 2022–23) and play home games at Colchester Community Stadium.
-Founded in 1937, the club entered the Football League in 1950 and reached its highest finish in 2006-07 of 10th place in the Championship.
-Colchester United Ladies play in the FA Women's Premier League Southern Division.
-Other sports teams based in the city include Colchester School of Gymnastics, Colchester Rugby Football Club, Colchester Gladiators American Football Club, Colchester Weight Lifting Club, Colchester Powerlifting Club (ColPower) and Colchester & East Essex Cricket Club.
+Local links with football began with the amateur club Colchester Town, which was formed in 1867 and dissolved in 1937.
+They were succeeded by professional club Colchester United, who compete in Football League Two (as of season 2023–24) and play home games at Colchester Community Stadium.
+Founded in 1937, the club entered the Football League in 1950, originally playing home games at their former Layer Road stadium until 2008.
+The club reached its highest league finish of 10th place in the Championship in 2006–07, and were one of the few teams to win the Watney Cup, in 1971.

+Other sports teams based in the area include Colchester United Women Football Club, Colchester School of Gymnastics, Colchester Rugby Football Club, Colchester Swimming Club, Colchester Gladiators American Football Club, Colchester Weight Lifting Club, Colchester Powerlifting Club (ColPower) and Colchester & East Essex Cricket Club.
 Essex County Cricket Club play some of their home games at Castle Park Cricket Ground, home of Colchester & East Essex.

-Sports facilities in Colchester include the sports centre, Colchester Sports Park, Colchester Leisure World, Colchester Garrison Athletics Stadium (a co-operative facility used by both the army and civilian population) and a skatepark.
+Sports facilities in Colchester include Colchester Leisure World, Colchester Garrison Athletics Stadium (a co-operative facility used by both the army and civilian population) and a skatepark.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia from the Sudbury TV transmitter.
+The city's local radio stations are BBC Essex on 103.5 FM, Heart East on 96.1 FM, Greatest Hits Radio East on 100.2 FM and Actual Radio which broadcast online.
+The local newspapers are Colchester Gazette, Essex County Standard and East Anglian Daily Times.